Skip to content

 Secondary state machines

-The Main SM Executor directly instructs each of the secondary state machines by sending appropriate instructions called Actions, depicted in the below diagram.
+The Main SM executor directly instructs each of the secondary state machines by sending appropriate instructions called Actions, depicted in the below diagram.

 The grey boxes are not state machines but indicate Actions, which are specific instructions from the Main state machine to the relevant Secondary state machine.
 These instructions dictate how a state should transition in a state machine.
 However, every Action, whether from the generic Main SM or the specific SM, must be supported with a proof that it was correctly executed.